jeffreyigims/coverages-backend/README.md

 # Coverages Project

 ## Description
 This application encapsulates the backend support for the coverages project.
-The application is build on Ruby on Rails and is structured as an API.
+The application is built on Ruby on Rails and is structured as an API.
 Cross-origin resource is sharing is allowed and security is handled by JSON web token authentication.
 Most data is serialized before being sent to the front-end application with the use of 'fast_json' gem.

 ## Data Populating
 To populate the database simply run ```ruby rails db:populate ```.
 There are multiple methods to populate the data.
 To view the methods, navigate to lib/tasks/helper/helper.rb and to specify a method to be called, navigate to lib/tasks/populate.rake and uncomment out the preferred method.